Online Resource Allocation via Static Bundle Pricing: General Framework for Static and Anonymous Bundle Pricing

-We now introduce an analytical tool, the Unconstrained Algorithm.
-This is a hypothetical version of our mechanism that completely ignores item capacities and only enforces the constraints imposed by the menu.
-In particular, the menu may induce total demand that exceeds the available copies of some items, and the Unconstrained Algorithm still serves all such requests.
-We use this algorithm purely for analysis: it is not required to be feasible, but it allows us to bound the performance of our actual (capacity-feasible) mechanism by comparing their expected welfare.
-More formally:
+We now introduce the \emph{Unconstrained Algorithm}, denoted $\ualg$, which completely ignores item capacities and is only restricted by the menu entries.
+Although the menu may induce total demand that exceeds some item capacities, $\ualg$ still accepts all such requests.
+The exact description of $\ualg$ can be derived from that of the online algorithm, in Step~3 above, by removing the phrase ``\emph{If the residual capacities\,$\ldots$\,of them by $1$}'' from step (3.2) (since $\ualg$ ignores item capacities).

-\begin{definition}[Unconstrained Algorithm] Fix a menu $M$ and an instance of buyers' realized values $I$.
-Our \emph{unconstrained algorithm}, denoted $\ualg_{M,I}$, operates as follows. \begin{enumerate} \item Buyers arrive sequentially according to the order that the almighty adversary selected for $\alg_{M, I}$.
-When buyer $b$ arrives, they examine the current menu $M$ and choose a subset $J$ of available menu entries that maximizes their utility (possibly empty).
-Item capacities are \emph{ignored}. \item If $J\neq \emptyset$, then for each chosen entry $(T_j,p_j,c_j)$ we decrease its remaining multiplicity by $1$.
-Buyer $b$ is deemed \emph{accepted}. \end{enumerate} \end{definition}

-We will use $\ualg_{M,I}$ to denote either the set of buyers accepted by the unconstrained algorithm or the total value they contribute; the intended meaning will be clear from the context.
-Note that a buyer that belongs to $\alg_{M, I}$ must belong to $\ualg_{M, I}$.
-We next state a key guarantee for $\ualg$, proved in Appendix~\ref{app:gen-frame}, showing that the unconstrained algorithm captures a constant fraction of $\fopt_\gamma$.
+$\ualg$ is used only for the analysis.
+It may not be feasible, but it allows us to lower bound the expected social welfare of the online (capacity-feasible) algorithm.
+We use $\ualg_{M,I}$ to denote either the set of buyers accepted by the unconstrained algorithm or their total social welfare. $\ualg$ is just an analytical tool; it is supposed to operate on the same instance $I$, with the same buyer arrival order and with the same menu $M$ as the actual online algorithm $\alg$.
+Therefore, every buyer that belongs to $\alg_{M, I}$ must also belong to $\ualg_{M, I}$.